SymfonyCasts/api-platform3/sfcasts/decorated-state-provider.md

 symfony php bin/phpunit --filter=testOwnerCanSeeIsPublishedAndIsMineFields
 ```

+Shazam!
 We're green!
-So let's go set that value fore real.
+So let's go set that value for real.
 This is easy enough:  add a
 `private Security` argument... and make sure you first arg has a comma.

 Then this is true if `$this->security->getUser()` equals `$treasure->getOwner()`.

-And... then... the test still pass.
+And... then... the test still passes.
 Custom field accomplished! *And*, most importantly,
 it *is* documented inside our API.

 However, we *did* just break our `GetCollection` endpoint.
 Let's fix that next.